Hughie Cannon: Death

 Cannon died at the age of 35 at the Lucas County, Ohio, Infirmary.
-The official cause of death was cirrhosis of the liver.
+The official cause of death was cirrhosis.
 Not long before his death, Cannon told a Detroit newspaper that he sold off the rights to most of his songs.
 In a letter to his mother he lamented "the songs I once had."
 He told the same newspaper that while he also used drugs, it was alcohol that was the hardest to kick.
-A brief marriage to Emma Dorson ended in divorce, the final decree handed to her just hours after his death.
+A brief marriage to Emma Dorsin ended in divorce, the final decree handed to her just hours after his death.
 Cannon died penniless.

 He was buried in Connellsville, Pennsylvania, where his mother lived.
 His mother, May Brown Cannon Smith Robbins, had been in show business and had played the role of "Little Trixie" in a production that toured the nation for several years in the late 1800s.
 By the time her son became a well-known composer she was managing a theater in Connellsville with the help of her third husband Fred G. Robbins.
 Not much is known about the composer's actor father, John Cannon.